WebOfTrust/ietf-oobi/draft-ssmith-oobi.md

 # OOBI with MFA

 An OOBI may be augmented with one or more Out-Of-Band Authentications (OOBAs) to minimize the likelihood of a DDOS OOBI attack.
-A given recipient may require as a precondition to accepting an OOBI one or more  OOBA mechanisms such as text messages, emails, etc that together provide some degree of non-KERI based security to the OOBI.
-Thus an OOBI could employ out-of-band (with respect to KERI) multi-factor-authentication (MFA) to preclude any OOBI based DDOS attacks on KERI.
+A given recipient may require as a precondition to accepting an OOBI one or more  OOBA mechanisms such as text messages, emails, etc that together provide some degree of non-KERI-based security to the OOBI.
+Thus an OOBI could employ out-of-band (with respect to KERI) multi-factor-authentication (MFA) to preclude any OOBI-based DDOS attacks on KERI.

 # KERI OOBI Use in Installation Configuration